Ex-Virginia congressional candidate gets prison for fraud

 A former congressional candidate has been sentenced to three years in prison for defrauding the federal government through a summer meal program for children.

-News outlets report 59-year-old Shaun Brown was sentenced Wednesday on federal fraud charges.
+News outlets report 59-year-old Shaun Brown was sentenced Wednesday for fraud by a judge who accused her of showing no remorse.
 She'll serve an additional year of home confinement.

 Federal prosecutors said Brown asked for reimbursement for thousands of meals that were never served.
-The judge accused Brown of not showing remorse.
-Her attorney, James Ellenson, says she didn't "steal any money for her own personal gain."
+Defense attorney James Ellenson said she didn't "steal any money for her own personal gain."

-Brown was the Democratic candidate in Virginia's 2nd Congressional District in 2016.
-She lost to Republican Scott Taylor.
-She ran as an independent in 2018 until a judge ended her candidacy, finding evidence Taylor's campaign staff forged signatures on petitions to place Brown on the ballot.
+Brown ran for Congress in 2016 as a Democrat against Republican Rep. Scott Taylor, who was unseated by Democrat Elaine Luria last year.
+A judge found evidence that Taylor's campaign staff forged signatures to put Brown on the 2018 ballot as an independent.

 Sign Up and Save